lightly-ai/lightly/docs/source/docker/examples/datasets_in_the_wild.rst

 - The **10th percentile** shows similar behavior to the mean distance.

 As you see in this example just selecting every N-th frame is similar to selecting frames randomly.
-More sophisticated selection methods, such as the coreset which has been optimized for Lightly Docker, result in much higher sample diversity.
+More sophisticated selection strategies, such as the coreset selection strategy, result in much higher sample diversity.
+The docker has been optimized for these selection strategies.

 .. note:: Note that by default the embeddings of the dataset will be normalized
           to unit vector length.
 Max L2 distance between two vectors is